Domenico & Giovanni Maino Tomb, 1880

 Domenico Carli (1828-1912) blended the realism of late 19th century Italian sculpture with traditional classicism.
 Carli worked for many years as a student of and assistant to the great Genovese sculptor Santo Varni.
 Once he established his own studio, he produced numerous works at Staglieno and for churches in Genoa, along with two colossal sculptures for the cathedral in Panama, and works that went to Guatemala, Uruguay and Russia.

 The memorial to Domenico and Giovanni Maino is an excellent example of the style of Bourgeois Realism.
 Domenico, an “honest and zealous businessman”stands atop a tall pedestal.
 In a departure from Carli’s earlier neo classical work, the figure stands in an informal and very natural pose.
 Domenico’s brother Giovanni, a priest, is represented in a tondo (round framed format) portrait relief carved in the pedestal.

-This sculpture is covered with an uneven dense layer of dirt and black crust, and is in a location of the galleries particularly subject to humidity and winter frost.
+This sculpture was covered with an uneven dense layer of dirt and black crust, and is in a location of the galleries particularly subject to humidity and winter frost.
 Black crust is a phenomenon of the deterioration of marble, where the surface of the marble combines with dust and pollution, and breaks down forming a hard crumbly skin on the sculpture.
-Removal of this dirt and thin crust is essential to protect the sound marble underneath, and to stop further erosion.
+Removal of this dirt and thin crust was essential to protect the sound marble underneath, and to stop further erosion.